Indietax

 Updated for the 2026/27tax year · Last updated

-Select your loan plan(s) and enter your annual income to see your annual and monthly repayment.
-If you have both an undergraduate and a postgraduate loan, tick both — repayments are calculated independently.
+Select your loan plan(s) and enter your annual income to see your annual and monthly student loan repayment for 2026/27.
+If you have both an undergraduate and a postgraduate loan, tick both — repayments are calculated independently and deducted together.

 Loan plan(s)